anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **Description:** Requesters shall have a dashboard showing all their requests.

 **Dashboard Features:**
+Tabs:
+- Active Requests: Requests with status Submitted, Under Review, Approved, or In Progress
+- Draft Requests: Requests with status Draft (saved but not yet submitted).
+- Closed Requests: Requests with status Completed, Rejected, or Cancelled.
+- All Requests (default view): A comprehensive list of all requests created by the user.

 - List view of all own requests with quick information (id, title, type, status, last update date, priority, assignee)
 - Status summary (count by status Submitted, Under review, Approved, Rejected, Completed, All)
 - Filter by status (Draft, Submitted, Under review, Approved, Rejected, Completed, All)
-- Filter by request type
-- Sort by last update date, status, type
+- Sort by last update date, priority
 - Search by id, title or description
 - Quick status indicators (color-coded badges)
-- List of request is paginated
+- List of request is paginated (10 per page default)
+- Create view provide change status to "submitted" or "draft"

 **Acceptance Criteria:**
 - Dashboard loads within 2 seconds
 - Default view shows newest last updated date requests